How to call a smart contract using wagmi's v3 useWriteContract hook

 But some times you need to use the tx confirmation, the function return values or even an event emitted by the contract.

 This is when useWaitForTransactionReceipt and useWatchContractEvent come in handy.
-I talk about the latter one on the [[How to listen for and parse smart contract events using wagmi | next article]] but lets see now how you would wait for the tx receipt event.
+I talk about the latter one on the next article but lets see now how you would wait for the tx receipt event.

 Wait for the tx receipt with wagmi